Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning

-\begin{Remark} If $\Sfrak \subseteq \Sfrak'$ where $(\Sfrak',W_{p})$ is $(\kappa,\delta)$-embeddable then $(\Sfrak,W_{p})$ is also $(\kappa,\delta)$-embeddable.
+\begin{remark} If $\Sfrak \subseteq \Sfrak'$ where $(\Sfrak',\W_{p})$ is $(\kappa,\delta)$-embeddable then $(\Sfrak,\W_{p})$ is also $(\kappa,\delta)$-embeddable.
 In other words, if $\Sfrak$ is contained in a space that is $(\kappa,\delta)$-embeddable it is also $(\kappa,\delta)$-embeddable.
-On the other hand, if $\Sfrak'$ contains a subspace $\Sfrak$ for which there is a necessary condition to the $(\kappa,\delta)$-embeddability property then the same condition applies to $\Sfrak'$. \end{Remark}
+On the other hand, if $\Sfrak'$ contains a subspace $\Sfrak$ for which there is a necessary condition to the $(\kappa,\delta)$-embeddability property then the same condition applies to $\Sfrak'$. \end{remark}

-In this section we focus on property~\eqref{eq:eqtoprove} with no error \ie\ $\eta=0$.
-First we consider necessary conditions, i.e., we argue that property~\eqref{eq:eqtoprove} with no error can only be expected to hold for a kernel $\kappa$ and a model set $\Sfrak$ if certain appropriate assumptions are made.
-Conversely, we then derive some sufficient conditions on $\Sfrak$ and $\kappa$ such that $(\Sfrak,W_p)$ is $(\kappa,\delta)$-embeddable.
-Unless stated otherwise, we consider in the following that $\Xcal=\R^{d}$ is endowed with the $\ell_2$ norm, which is used to define Wasserstein distances.
+In the following we focus on property~\eqref{eq:eqtoprove} with no error $\eta=0$.
+First we consider necessary conditions, that is, we argue that property~\eqref{eq:eqtoprove} with no error can only be expected to hold for a kernel $\kappa$ and a model set $\Sfrak$ if certain appropriate assumptions are made.
+Conversely, we then derive some sufficient conditions on $\Sfrak$ and $\kappa$ such that $(\Sfrak,\W_p)$ is $(\kappa,\delta)$-embeddable.